lykia-rs/lykiadb/README.md

 </p>

-Lykia is a toy multi-model database basically written for educational purposes.
+Lykia is a document database management system built for educational purposes.
+The famous book, Crafting Interpreters, was the main source of inspiration for the project.
+It turned into a database, though.

 ## Overview
-- Written in Rust
+- 100% safe Rust, #BlazinglyFast
 - A weird scripting and query language, combination of JavaScript and SQL.
-Built based on the language "Lox" which is explained in the famous book, Crafting Interpreters.
+The language is a separate module thus can be used without the database.
 - A subset of JSON data types in both scripting language itself and storage
 - In-disk and in-memory storage
 - ACID compliance